Wynndom111/Group-4-Project-2/README.md

 1. In this folder, find the CSV file named "state_grouped_csv", 'select' it, and hit "select".
 1. You now have the "state_grouped_csv" selected, to ensure it is loaded properly, hit the 'header' tab to remove header & select 'Delimiter' to set the delimiter to ','.
 1. Hit "OK" to populate the table.
-1. Repeat steps 1-7 to populate the remaining tables (incarceration_data & state_data)
+1. Repeat steps 1-7 to populate the remaining tables (incarceration_data & state_data).

 # Step 3: Configuring the Flask file & defining the database parameters